 Q: Is there a more updated survey (this was 2009) While that doesn’t seem that long ago that was 2.5 years ago

+Q: The survey was done Q3 2009, surely this data is slightly out of date now?
 A: Yes, the Forrester report is a couple years old, but I rather than percentages I wanted to highlight that the top 5 reasons customers recall they abandoned a cart were reasons other than site usability issues.
 We tend to go after the on-page factors first, when contrary to that, customers don’t recall bad experiences on sites as much as they remember prices/costs too high, comparison shopping and “not ready to buy” behaviors more readily.
 We’re more web savvy and websites have gotten better over the last decade and we’re unlikely to go backward in that regard, so I still believe the data is useful.

+Q: What is an ideal conversion rate?
 A: Lower than whatever it is for you now. ☺ Some sites/industries typically higher conversion rates than others.
 Your site traffic also has an impact, you may be making more money at a low conversion rate than another site with less traffic and higher conversion.
 You can also increase conversion rate by cutting prices, but also cut your profit.
 The goal is profit, and testing/optimization aims to improve your baseline, and continue improving it.